 “I thought: I want to learn more.
 This program was so good and so informative; I am craving more.
 I know a dental office can be a profitable business while serving our clients in the best way we know.
 I learned so much about human resources, accounting, innovation, consulting and marketing, and I can’t wait to learn more in the MBA program.”

-Shelly Ford is the occupational therapy manager for IU Health Methodist, University and Saxony hospitals, and she finished the graduate certificate at the end of August.
+Shelly Hamilton is the occupational therapy manager for IU Health Methodist, University and Saxony hospitals, and she finished the graduate certificate at the end of August.
 She says she was able to use skills learned from the program to better lead her occupational therapy teams during the pandemic.

-“The leadership course was really important during the pandemic,” said Ford.
+“The leadership course was really important during the pandemic,” said Hamilton.
 “Every leader can improve on soft skills of leadership, especially during uncertain times and as information is changing rapidly.
 You want to make sure you build trust with your team.
 One of the most important parts of leadership is knowing how to adjust your leadership depending on what you’re dealing with.
 I think the technical part of leadership is easier to grasp than the soft part, which is the hardest but, also, the most effective.”

-“Prior to COVID, we had huddles with our teams twice a week,” explained Ford.
+“Prior to COVID, we had huddles with our teams twice a week,” explained Hamilton.
 “We adjusted to huddles twice a day due to the amount of information, and we worked to make sure we were transparent and that everyone knew the latest information available.
 We took the approach of transparency, and that built a lot of trust within the team during a time that was really uncertain for everyone—professionally and personally.
 We learned quickly that more information was much better than being in the dark.
 We were also open that we know the information may have changed from the last huddle.”